-If you have the discipline and can dedicate time and attention needed to achieve these ideals, you should be able to figure it all out on your own.
-If it’s too hard for you, communities and mentors are available to help you through the experience.
+If you have the discipline and can dedicate the time and attention needed to achieve these ideals, you should be able to figure it all out on your own.
+If it’s too hard for you, communities and mentors can help you through the experience.

 Eventually, tailoring all these elements will become instinctual and easier to handle.

-You don’t need to immediately try to manage everything laid out here, rather, pick one or two elements and incorporate them into your daily routine.
+You don’t need to try to manage everything laid out here immediately.
+Rather, pick one or two elements and incorporate them into your daily routine.

-Practice and drill relentlessly and ultimately you’ll have all the tools to make it as a pro trader.
+Practice and drill relentlessly, and ultimately you’ll have all the tools to make it like a pro trader with perfect trading performance.